-A log is an abstraction of system changes during the running process.
-The log content is a time-ordered collection of some operations and the corresponding operation results of specified objects.
-LogFile, Event, BinLog, and Metric data are different carriers of logs.
-In LogFile, every log file is composed of one or more logs, and every log describes a single system event.
-A log is the minimum data unit processed in Log Service
+A log is an abstraction of changes that happen in a system.
+A log is a sequence of records ordered by time, and contains information about operations and results of specific objects.
+Log files, events, binary logs, and metrics are different types of log carriers.
+A log file is composed of one or more logs, and every log describes a single system event.
+A log is the minimum data unit processed in Log Service.

-|Topic||A custom field used to mark multiple logs.
-For example, access logs can be marked according to sites.||Any string up to 128 bytes, including a null string.
+|Topic||This is a user-defined field used to mark multiple logs.
+For example, access logs can be marked based on sites.||Any string of up to 128 bytes in length, including a null string.
 By default, this field is a null string.|

-|Time||A reserved field in the log used to indicate the log generation time.
-Generally this field is generated directly based on the time in the log.||An integer in the standard UNIX time format.
+|Time||This is a reserved field in a log and is used to indicate the time when a log is generated.
+In most cases, it is generated directly based on the time in a log.||An integer in the UNIX timestamp format.
 The unit is in seconds.
-This field indicates the number of seconds since 1970-1-1 00:00:00 UTC.|
+This field indicates the number of seconds that have elapsed since 1970-1-1 00:00:00 UTC.|

-|Content||A field used to record the specific log content.
-The log content is composed of one or more content items, and each content item is a key-value pair.||The key is a UTF-8 encoded string up to 128 bytes, and can contain letters,
+|Content||This field is used to record the specific content of a log.
+The content consists of one or more content items, and each content item is a key-value pair.||A key is a UTF-8 encoded string of up to 128 bytes in length.
+It can contain letters,

-|Source||A field used to indicate the source of the log.
-For example, the IP address of the machine where the log is generated.||Any string up to 128 bytes.
-By default, this field is null.|
+|Source||This field indicates the source of a log.
+For example, the IP address of the server where a log is generated.||Any string of up to 128 bytes in length.
+This field is null by default.|

 10.1.168.193 - - [01/Mar/2012:16:12:07 +0800] "GET /Send?
 AccessKeyId=8225105404 HTTP/1.1" 200 5 "-" "Mozilla/5.0 (X11; Linux i686 on x86_64; rv:10.0.2) Gecko/20100101 Firefox/10.0.2"

-|Time||1330589527||The precise log generation time, indicating the number of seconds since 1970-1-1 00:00:00 UTC.
+|Time||1330589527||The exact timestamp when the log is generated.
+This timestamp is the number of seconds that have elapsed since 1970-1-1 00:00:00 UTC.
 The time is converted from the timestamp of the original log.|

-|Source||"10.249.201.117"||The IP address of the server as the log source.|
+|Source||"10.249.201.117"||The IP address of the server is used as the log source.|

 |browser||"Mozilla/5.0 (X11; Linux i686 on x86_64; rv:10.0.2) Gecko/20100101 Firefox/10.0.2"|